Defending against Jailbreak through Early Exit Generation of Large Language Models: Introduction

-\begin{itemize}[leftmargin=*] \item \textbf{Human-like generation process of LLMs.} Our study reveals that the generation process of LLMs parallels human language organization, a notable phenomenon not addressed in previous research. \item \textbf{Latent space mechanism of jailbreak.} We empirically demonstrate that embeddings of jailbreak prompts in the early and middle layers closely resemble those of harmful prompts, but shift towards benign prompts in the later layers. \item \textbf{Defend jailbreak through early exit.} Building on our insights into LLM jailbreak, we propose \Ours{}. \Ours{} reduces Attack Success Rate (ASR) by approximately 85\% against existing jailbreak methods, with near-zero computational cost.
+In summary, our contributions are three-fold: \begin{itemize}[leftmargin=*] \item \textbf{Human-like generation process of LLMs.} Our study reveals that the generation process of LLMs parallels human language organization, a notable phenomenon not addressed in previous research. \item \textbf{Latent space mechanism of jailbreak.} We empirically demonstrate that embeddings of jailbreak prompts in the early and middle layers closely resemble those of harmful prompts, but shift towards benign prompts in the later layers. \item \textbf{Defend jailbreak through early exit.} We propose \Ours{}. \Ours{} reduces Attack Success Rate (ASR) by approximately 85\% against existing jailbreak methods, with near-zero computational cost.

 \end{itemize}